What is multiple myeloma?

 Complementary treatments may include:

-Nutritional dietary supplements, herbal remedies, tea beverages, and similar products
+Nutritional dietary supplements, herbal remedies, tea beverages, and similar products.
+(There is no evidence of dietary supplements having an effect on cancer remission or recurrence)

 In cases in which multiple myeloma has progressed to an advanced stage and has become unresponsive to treatment, the goal of treatment may shift away from controlling the disease and focus on measures to keep a person comfortable and maximize the quality of life.
-Hospice care involves medically controlling pain and other symptoms while providing psychological and spiritual support as well as services to support the patient’s family.
+Hospice care involves medically controlling pain and other symptoms while providing psychological and spiritual support to the patient, as well as services to support loved ones.

 Adverse effects of multiple myeloma treatment